 - Reduce accidental ingestion of marijuana and other drugs.

-HFC coalition partners are developing consistent, community-wide messaging to be implemented in combination with evidence-based interventions including:
+BCCS and its partners have developed consistent, community-wide messaging to be implemented in combination with evidence-based interventions including:

 - Implementation of a safe storage campaign for all substances, designed to reach adults and retailers;

 - Break the Cycle peer-based group intervention to prevent initiation of injection drug use;

 - Implementation of evidence-based Effekt program in two middle schools;